linweihs/maxlin.org/README.md

 ```

 ### Action items
-1. Run nodejs by supervisor
+1. Run nodejs by supervisor (done)
 2. Run nodejs on locahost only, not exposed to WWW
 3. Way to publish content easily through cmd or CI/CD
 4. Nginx configuration on SSL.